Colorado River Compact: Shortages

 Since 2000, dwindling Colorado River flows and consumption rates in excess of natural replenishment have provoked a need to plan for shortages.
 Because of its lower priority, shortages should fall primarily upon the users of the Central Arizona Project, however the consequences for some Arizona farmers and urban sectors could be dire.
-If the federal government acts unilaterally to restrict other uses of water, they run the risk of litigation.
+If the federal government acts unilaterally to restrict other water uses, it risks litigation.
 For these and other reasons, river users are exploring voluntary measures to address shortages.

-Some have called for amending or re-interpreting the Compact in light of its past deficiencies.
+Some have called for amending or re-interpreting the compact in light of its past deficiencies.
 The widespread dropping of reservoir levels in the region, in particular at Lake Powell, created by the Glen Canyon Dam in 1963, has prompted calls for the reservoir to be permanently drained and decommissioned, or at least operated to fill only after Lake Mead levels are brought up.

 In December 2007, a set of interim guidelines on how to allocate Colorado River water in the event of shortages was signed by the Secretary of the Interior.
 The guidelines extend through 2026, and, "acknowledging the potential for impacts due to climate change and increased hydrologic variability," interim guidelines provide "the opportunity to gain valuable operating experience for the management of Lake Powell and Lake Mead, particularly for low reservoir conditions...whether during the interim period or thereafter."
 The agreement specifies three levels of shortage conditions, depending on the level of Lake Mead: